Helmand Province: Anglo-Afghan Wars

-In 1839, the British deposed Dost Mohammad Khan in favor of the Popolzai Shah Shujah Durrani.
+In 1839, the British deposed Dost Mohammad Khan in favor of the Popolzai Shah Shuja Durrani.
 In doing so, they hoped to limit Russian influence in Afghanistan.
 Hoping to secure the loyalty of Helmandi tribal leaders, Shah Shujah reinstated the titles they had previously enjoyed under Popolzai rule, and he also held off on taxing them until his position was stronger.
 However, he kept the Barakzai tax collectors in office, and they resumed collection in 1840.
 When a Barakzai tax collector was killed at Sarwan Qala that year, the British sent in troops to enforce collection, a political blunder leading to open rebellion by the Alizai.
 It is not known if the British were aware of the political ramifications of Shah Shujah's decision to retain the Barakzai tax collectors, but they were completely bewildered by the ensuing rebellion, reflecting a clear lack of understanding of local dynamics on their part.

 The leader of the rebellion was Aktur Khan, who had risen to prominence during this dispute.
 His invocations of Alizai honor and appeals to group identity had resulted in him attaining chieftainship of the Alizai.
 After some skirmishes, the British offered to remove the Barakzai tax collectors in return for the dispersal of Aktur Khan's 1,300 followers.
 This soon broke down, and by May 1841, Aktur Khan led a force of 3,000 men to capture Gereshk.
 The British retook Gereshk at the beginning of June and then led punitive expeditions into Zamindawar, and eventually the rebellion was defeated and Aktur Khan fled to Herat.

 British-backed Barakzai horsemen were sent to reinforce Gereshk in November 1841.
 The Alizai repeatedly tried to capture it, but the Barakzai were able to maintain control until August 1842 because the other Barakzai who lived there kept them well-supplied.

 Dost Mohammad Khan was reinstalled for a second reign when the British withdrew from Afghanistan, but he ran into financial difficulties and sought a subsidy from the British in 1857.
 He distributed money from this subsidy unevenly among Helmandi tribes, favoring the Barakzai over the others, which upset the balance of power between the tribes.
 The subsidy also divided Afghanistan into British and Russian spheres of influence, with Gereshk and the Helmand river being on the border between them, increasing the area's strategic importance.
 The subsidy ended in 1862 when Dost Mohammad died and a succession crisis broke out between his sons.
 Helmandis fought as mercenaries on the side of one of them, Sher Ali Khan, playing a role in his eventual victory.
 The deciding battle was fought at Gereshk in 1868.